 Please note that these are general guidelines.
 Your ATV may be wired differently.
 Your service manual’s wiring diagram will always be your best source of learning how your bike is built.

-- The ignition key gets power from the battery and from the stator through a voltage regulator.
-The positive side of the ignition key is always hot.
+- The ignition key gets power from the battery and the stator through the voltage regulator.
+The positive side of the ignition key is always powered.

 - The ignition key is wired to the ECU or CDI.
 The wire you are looking for is often black with white or yellow tracing but refer to the wiring diagram in your service manual, as your ATV may be wired differently.